keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

 - Who/how do these changes get reviewed/approved/merged?
 ```
-Like every normal PR - every maintainer has write permissions
+Like every normal PR - if the changes are approved by the maintainer, it will get merged.
 ```

 - Which branch should I consider when contributing?